Eiji Kawashima: 2011 fan incident

-When Beerschot and Lierse met again on 26 December 2011, Kawashima started the whole game, as they drew 0–0.
-During the match, Beerschot's supporters asked him for forgiveness through the use of banner aimed at the player.
+When Beerschot and Lierse met again on 26 December 2011, Kawashima started the whole game as both teams drew 0–0.
+During the match, Beerschot's supporters asked him for forgiveness.

 Standard Liège

 On 18 July 2012, Kawashima left Lierse to join Standard Liège on a three-year deal.
 The move reportedly cost Standard Liège €600,000.

 Kawashima made his club debut in a 1–0 loss against Zulte Waregem in the opening game of the season.
 In his first match against his former club Lierse he played the whole game in a 0–0 draw and throughout the match he received standing ovations from Lierse supporters.
 After making his debut for the club, Kawashima quickly established himself in the first team as a starting goalkeeper.
 He then kept two clean sheets between 31 October 2012 and 4 November 2012 against Genk and OH Leuven, in two 2–0 victories.
 He again kept three clean sheets between 18 November 2012 and 2 December 2012 against Zulte Waregem, Lierse and Waasland-Beveren.
 He kept another three clean sheets between 16 February 2013 and 9 March 2013 against Cercle Brugge, Genk and OH Leuven.
 As the 2012–13 season progressed, the club became a serious contender for the title in the Championship Playoff.
 However, Standard Liege's two losses between 5 May 2013 and 12 May 2013 against Anderlecht and Club Brugge cost the side the league title.
 Kawashima started in every match throughout the 2012–13 season until he was dropped from the squad for the next two matches following his performance against Club Brugge.
 In a match against Gent for the Europa League spot for next season, Kawashima played in both legs, in a 7–1 win on aggregate.
 In his first season at Standard Liege he made 40 appearances in all competitions.
 For his performances, he was nominated for Goalkeeper of the Year but lost out to Silvio Proto for the second time.